MyKo101/MyKo101.github.io/content/authors/michael-barrowman/_index.md

 - Visitors
 ---

-Michael Barrowman is currently finalising his Thesis on Multi-State Clinical Prediction Models in Renal Replacement Therapy as a PhD Candidate within the University of Manchester, whilst tutoring Maths, Stats & IT at Liverpool John Moores University.
+Michael Barrowman is a Data Scientist working for Mirador Analytics providing disclosure risk analysis and Expert Determinations to ensure client data is viable under HIPAA regulations, and maintains an internal R package for the quantification of risk.

+He is currently finalising his Thesis on Multi-State Clinical Prediction Models in Renal Replacement Therapy as a PhD Candidate within the University of Manchester.
 His PhD project encompasses the development and validation of a multi-state clinical predication model, as well as the methodological advancements to produce such a model.
 This has led to multiple publications and the creation of software as a by-product.

 He has previously worked within both the public and private sector providing data analysis to many industries, particularly education and health.
 During this time, he has contributed to SAPs and SOPs for a pioneering pragmatic clinical trial and improved the efficiency of examination marking by over 10%.

 He is interested in Data Science, particularly using R and RStudio to their fullest potential, encouraging others to do the same and is an advocate for neat and reproducible coding practices.
+He also enjoys learning new programming languages and has become adept at C++, JavaScript and Java.

-He lives in Merseyside, UK and he enjoy walks down by the local canal and to the park with his two children, visiting castles & historic monuments and camping.
+He lives in Merseyside, UK with his two children and he enjoy walks down by the local canal, through nearby forested areas and trips to the park as often as possible as his daughter's favourite outdoor activity is "going on adventures".